-In keeping with the spirit of camaraderie fostered at Pine Box Entertainment, the term "salons" is used to refer to 7th Sea: City of Five Sails tournaments.
-The purpose of this document is to provide the complete guidelines needed to run all 7th Sea: City of Five Sails salons defining appropriate rules, responsibilities, and procedures.

-All salons are to follow this document regardless of specific circumstances.
+The purpose of this document is to provide the complete guidelines needed to run all Doomtown: Reloaded (Doomtown or DT:R) tournaments by defining appropriate rules, responsibilities, and procedures.
+All Doomtown tournaments are to follow this document regardless of specific event circumstances.
 This ensures equal treatment of players and event staff in different regions and nations.
-By adhering to this document, we establish a standard that will ensure the continued success of salons.
+By adhering to this document we establish a standard that will ensure the continued success of Doomtown games, events, and tournaments.

-All players and event staff share equal responsibilities according to the exact format of each salon.
-Both players and event staff should be familiar with their roles as described in the most current version of this document.
-Players and event staff must always act in a fair and respectful manner, following both the letter and spirit of the rules.
+All players and event staff share equal responsibilities according to the exact format of each event.
+Both players and event staff should be familiar with their particular roles as described in the most current version of this document.
+Players and event staff must act in a fair and respectful manner at all times, following both the letter and spirit of the rules.

-Specific salons may have additional guidelines.
-Any contradiction between the floor rules and guidelines for a specific salon will be highlighted and announced prior to the salon date.
-If a question occurs regarding priority, the salon specific guidelines take precedence and ultimately the Tournament Organizer has the final say.
+Specific events may have additional guidelines.
+Any contradiction between the floor rules and guidelines for a specific event will be highlighted and announced prior to the event date.
+If a question occurs regarding priority, the event specific guidelines take precedence and ultimately the event organizer has the final say.

-Information in this document may contradict that contained in the 7th Sea: City of Five Sails Rulebook, the Pine Box Entertainment forums, social media posts, and previous rules documents.
+Information in this document may contradict that contained in the Doomtown Rulebook, the Pine Box Entertainment forums, the Gomorra Gazette forums, and previous rules documents.
 In all cases this document takes precedence.
 Pine Box Entertainment LLC (PBE) reserves the rights to alter, interpret, clarify, or otherwise issue official changes to these rules without prior notice.
 PBE will make every effort to announce any changes at least 30 days prior to implementation.
 Circumstances may occur necessitating faster implementation.
 As need arises, players and event staff may need to contact PBE regarding clarifications, interpretations, and other questions.
-This is done through the PBE forums and website.
+This is done through the Gomorra Gazette forums.

-Section 1: Salons
+Section 1: Tournament Information

-1.A Salon Tiers
+1.A Tournament Types